trilogy-group/ws-eng-conduit-ai-assessment/README.md

 | **Correctness and Completeness** | Features should work correctly and meet requirements | Code does not work at all | Only BASIC features implemented | ADVANCED features with bugs, limitations or small missing edge cases | ADVANCED features with no bugs, limitations, etc. |
 | **AI Usage** | AI should be guided with proper context, clear inputs, instructions, quality rules and feedback | Did not use AI | Used AI only for basic questions | Used AI with good context but some hiccups | Used AI effectively with clear guidance |
 | **Velocity** | Time taken to complete the task after requirements are provided | Did not complete | Took multiple days | Took <= 6 hours | Took <= 3 hours |

+## Next Steps

+Once you are ready, press the link within the Crossover assessment to receive the user story requirements.